cerules/mkaunts/readme.md

 #### gulp export
 This tasks produces a folder called export/ that contains the bundled client code and any other files that are necessary for the client but cannot be placed in the bundle. <br>
-The idea here is that you to publish the smallest amount of code possible.
+The idea here is that you want to publish the smallest amount of code possible.
 For example 'jspm_packages/system.js' is included in the export since it is necessary to load packages from the bundle so it cannot be a part of the bundle.
 Also it can be important to export some css files that are needed in the index.html.<br>
 The build/export.js file determines what is exported.